 Ghetto Classics (GC)

 Ghetto Classics is the flagship programme of the Art of Music Foundation.
-It is a community programme that involves over 300 children in Korogocho – one of Kenya’s biggest slums that is home to about 300,000 urban poor and over 600 more children in 10 satellite areas around Nairobi, 1 in Kiambu and 4 in Mombasa through the Link Up Programme.
+It is a community programme that involves over 500 children in Korogocho – one of Kenya’s biggest slums that is home to about 300,000 urban poor and thousands more children in 10 satellite areas around Nairobi, 1 in Kiambu and 4 in Mombasa through the Link Up Programme.

 We use music education to provide the youth with opportunities to better themselves and their community.
 We do this by instilling in them the life skills that come with the discipline of studying art music.
 Our programme also provides them with income generating opportunities.

 - To support St John primary school and Korogocho community as a whole with music knowledge and skills.